ClementTJ-FS/WDD442/README.md

   - Redirects to login.
 - Finished most of the functionality for the react app.
 - First style pass for login component.
+- Second style pass for login component.
+- First style pass for Nav component.
+- Switched to styled-components for styling.
+- Second style pass for Nav component.